 The cathedral of Milan, dedicated to the nativity of the Virgin Mary, is a unique masterpiece of Gothic architecture.
 It features more than 200 bas-reliefs, 90 gargoyles, and 130 spires.
 It took over five centuries to complete and counts around 3500 statues.

-It’s indeed the second-largest cathedral all over the world, and you shouldn’t miss a visit.
+It’s indeed the second-largest cathedral in the world, and you shouldn’t miss a visit.
 However, being the Duomo one of the most crowded landmarks in Milan.

 I strongly recommend a tour & skip the line pass so as to make better use of your day in town.